 5.13 New Stormwater Management Facility Data

-During this permit year, five new BMP's were added to JMU's database and GIS.
-Four previously completed stream restoration projects were included in the BMP database to ensure continued annual inspections and required maintenance.
+During this permit year, 14 new BMP's were added to JMU's database and GIS.
 A more detailed listing will be emailed to DEQ along with this report using their specified spreadsheet.